-This financial measure is disclosed because Fastned believes that this is a valuable and common measure to evaluate the performance of the business over time.
+This financial measure is disclosed because Fastned believes that this is a valuable and common measure to evaluate Fastned's network growth, as higher CAPEX implies more stations and/or chargers have been installed.

 Unless otherwise indicated, figures relating to the Group's assets contained in this Registration Document are presented as at the date of this Registration Document.